Mickey Durrng: Career

 Durrng's "first bold red, yellow, and white striped Djang'kawu painting" was inspired by a work from Paddy Dhathangu.
 This painting was the first time the ceremonial design was not on a person or 3-dimensional object.
 This novel piece led to his first commission from Perspecta 1992 at the Art Gallery of New South Wales.

 It was not until 1997 that Durrng finally left his family and homeland to travel to Melbourne for his first art exhibition.
 After 1997 and until his death, Durrng travelled to both Canada and the United States a multitude of times to display his works at art exhibits.

 In regard to his works which are typically riddled with water holes, stripes, and natural pigments, he claims that "stripes are the authority...colours hold the power of the earth.
 Sun, water, creation, for everything."
+Durrng is most commonly known for his depictions of the Djan'kawu sisters; ancestral beings known as owners of ceremonial law and founders of the Dhuwa moiety.
+The sisters gave birth to the first people of the Dhuwa moiety and are responsible for creating all of the Dhuwa customs and ceremonies.
+The Ngarra ceremony is performed to honor the journey of the Djan'kawu Sisters.
+The story of the sisters is characterized by flag-like designs as they are representative of the waterholes created with the Djan'kawu Sisters digging sticks.
+These holes were essential to the growth and life of the land.

+Mickey Durrng Garrawurra performed many ceremonial duties and was considered to have a deep level of knowledge about Liyagauwumirr ceremonies and ancestors.
+Durrng also has a performance background, which allows him to further express his Country.
+Durrng's style is often described as "jewel-like."
+His unique artistic style of boldly striped paintings and hollow log coffins that represent "Dreaming" have garnered him recognition and praise.